 Also, check out our life cycle of an apple tree worksheets!

 - apples, green and red (whatever varieties you enjoy!)

-- apple cutter or knife (Make sure to supervise and keep safety number one!)
+- Apple cutter or knife (Make sure to supervise and keep safety number one!)

 - Optional – magnifying glass

-2. Sort them into each section to take a better look at each part.
+STEP 2.
+Sort them into each section to take a better look at each part.

 Of course, a magnifying glass is a staple for most of our experiments.
-Lastly, tasting is a very important part!
-This hands-on apple activity uses all 5 of the senses too!
+Lastly, tasting is an essential part!
+This hands-on apple activity uses all of the 5 senses too!

 - Apple Races for Simple Fall Physics

 - Build LEGO Apples

 - Apple Volcano Experiment

 - Balancing Apple (FREE PRINTABLE) Activity